Skip to main content

 But scripture itself dismantles this reading from multiple directions.
 Consider Daniel and his companions, who refused Nebuchadnezzar's commands and were vindicated by God (Daniel 3, Daniel 6).
 Consider the Hebrew midwives who defied Pharaoh's order to kill newborn sons and whom God rewarded with households of their own (Exodus 1:17-21).
 Consider the apostles who, when ordered by the Sanhedrin to stop preaching, declared plainly, "We must obey God rather than men" (Acts 5:29).
 The idea that God-ordained authority is absolute finds no footing in the whole counsel of scripture.
 The biblical tradition is consistent: submission is owed to authority that functions as God intends — and resistance is not only permitted but sometimes demanded when authority becomes the very evil it was established to restrain.

 The contrast with legitimate authority is instructive.
-If those same government agents were arresting violent criminals, enforcing laws that protect the innocent, carrying out justice within a system designed to punish wrong and reward good — then to obstruct them would itself be wrong.
+If those same government agents were arresting criminals, enforcing laws that protect the innocent, carrying out justice within a system designed to punish wrong and reward good — then to obstruct them would itself be wrong.
 The line is not arbitrary.
 It is drawn precisely where Paul and Peter draw it: does this authority serve the good?
 That is the question.
 And the answer determines the Christian's posture.

-The Nuisance of Edge Cases: Injustice Within Legitimate Authority
+The Nuisance : Edge Cases of Injustice Within Legitimate Authority

 None of this means that every imperfect exercise of authority forfeits its legitimacy.
 Human institutions are administered by fallen people, and fallen people make mistakes — sometimes serious ones.
 There will be officers who abuse their power.
 There will be cases where the innocent are arrested, where the system fails a child, where the machinery of justice grinds the wrong person down.
 These are real.
 They matter.
 They demand acknowledgment, advocacy, and reform.
 But they are friction within a legitimate system, not evidence that the system itself has become evil.
 That distinction matters enormously, and collapsing it leads to chaos dressed up as conscience.

 When authority fails — when an innocent person is caught in its machinery, when a child suffers consequences not their own, when a bad officer does a wrong thing — the answer is not to dismantle the authority or obstruct its legitimate function.
 It is to pursue justice through it.
 To speak.
 To advocate.
 To hold accountable through the very structures and processes that exist precisely for that purpose.
 The presumption of innocence is not a secular legal invention.
 It is the moral logic embedded in a system built to punish evil rather than convenience — a system that, when functioning as intended, protects the innocent as much as it restrains the guilty.
 When it falls short of that, the remedy is righteousness pressing against the institution from within, not rebellion against the institution itself.
-The goal is always a more faithful execution of the purpose authority was given in the first place.

 Above All Else: When Faithfulness Looks Like Defiance

 Above all authority, the New Testament is clear: Christians submit to God.
 This is the supreme allegiance that organizes every other loyalty.
 And when God's claim conflicts with Caesar's claim, there is no ambiguity about which one yields.
-Stephen stood before the Sanhedrin — the highest religious authority in Israel — and charged them with betraying and murdering the Righteous One (Acts 7:52).
+Stephen stood before the Sanhedrin — a high religious authority in Israel — and charged them with betraying and murdering the Righteous One (Acts 7:52).
 He did not soften his words out of deference to their office.
 He spoke in the Spirit, and for it he was stoned.
 His death was not a failure.
 It was faithfulness.

 Church history is dense with this pattern.
 Polycarp refused to curse Christ before Roman officials and was burned at the stake.
 Thomas Becket stood against a king.
 Dietrich Bonhoeffer — a German pastor who saw with clarity what the German church refused to see — eventually joined a plot against Hitler's life and paid with his own.
 Countless martyrs across centuries have understood what the comfortable theology of absolute submission obscures: truth is not negotiable, and the call to speak it, to stand in it, to embody it, does not bend to the threat of power.